 Building Bridges of Faith, Hope and Love

-Rev. Michael P. Aparo was installed as a presbyter of the Ecumenical roman Catholic Diocese of America in Connecticut (ErCDA) on February 26, 2014,
+Rev. Michael P. Aparo was installed as a presbyter of the Ecumenical Catholic Diocese of America in Connecticut (ECDA) on February 26, 2014,

 The slideshow photos show:

 2. Pastor Julie Reuning-Scherer proclaiming the Gospel;

 3. Bishop William Manseau, the Ordinary of the Diocese, was joined by Revs.
 John Wentland, Michael Aparo, Michael Donnelly and Pastor Julie Reunig-Scherer.

 4. Rev. Michael Aparo receiving from his wife, Ann, the symbols of Bread and Wine with the words: “Michael, take this bread and wine, and be among us to break the Bread and bless the Cup.”

 5. Front left to right: Bishop William Manseau, Revs.
 Michael Aparo and Pastor Julie Julie Reunig-Scherer.
 Back left to right; Revs.
 John Wentland, Henry Smolinski and Michael Donnelly.